DJBuildIt/Cursor-Claude-Think-MCP/SECURITY.md

 - Do not modify the tool script unless you understand the implications
 - Do not run the tool with elevated/administrator privileges

-Thank you for helping keep Claude Think Tool secure!
+Thank you for helping keep Cursor & Claude Think MCP secure!